ibm-cloud-docs/appid/customizing-tokens.md

 # Customizing tokens
 {: #customizing-tokens}

-You can configure your {{site.data.keyword.appid_short_notm}} tokens to meet the specific needs of your application.
+You can configure your {{site.data.keyword.appid_short_notm}} token to meet the specific needs of your application.
 {: shortdesc}

 ## Understanding customization